Fibromyalgia Basics

 Benefits vs. Side Effects

-If you are handed a prescription for pregabalin, you should know what to expect.
-First, most physicians will follow the dosing regimen approved by the FDA for this drug, which may not be optimal for you.
+If you are handed a prescription for pregabalin, you need to know two important points.
+First, most physicians follow the dosing regimen approved by the FDA for this drug, which assumes all patients are alike.
 Second, you need to know if you are experiencing drug side effects or a worsening of your symptoms.
-But sorting out problems with dosing and the drug’s negative impacts isn’t easy with an unpredictable illness like fibromyalgia.
-That’s why several physicians provide information about pregabalin and offer tips on reaping the benefits with minimal side effects.
+However, sorting out dosage issues and pregabalin’s negative impacts is difficult, so several physicians offer their advice.

 Effectiveness for Fibro